remscli/Make-Presidents-Great-Again/readme.md

-# Build Your Perfect President
+# Make Presidents Great Again

 ## How to install ?